meganlavengood/website3/docs/_posts/2022-05-12-the-yamaha-dx7-in-synthesizer-history.md

 banner: "https://meganlavengood.com/wp-content/uploads/2022/05/Yamaha_DX7_settings-e1652370037507.jpg"
 banner-alt: "close-up photo of Yamaha DX7 settings"
 banner-caption: "[Leo-setä](https://www.flickr.com/people/12584677@N06), © [CC BY 2.0](https://creativecommons.org/licenses/by/2.0), via Wikimedia Commons."
+lead: "To say that the DX7’s arrival was earth-shaking would be no exaggeration: the affordable price, sound palette, and physical feel of the instrument combined to make the DX7 the new must-have instrument in every studio, garage, and university music department in the U.S. and the U.K."
 ---

-MY FOCUS ON THE YAMAHA DX7 SYNTHESIZER may seem overly niche or specialized, but in this essay I establish the magnitude of this synthesizer's impact on popular music in the 1980s.
+My focus on the Yamaha DX7 synthesizer may seem overly niche or specialized, but in this essay I establish the magnitude of this synthesizer's impact on popular music in the 1980s.
 While the average person is unaware of the synthesizer by name, the DX7 changed popular music as we know it today.
 To say that the DX7's arrival was earth-shaking would be no exaggeration: the affordable price, sound palette, and physical feel of the instrument combined to make the DX7 the new must-have instrument in every studio, garage, and university music department in the U.S. and the U.K. My study of contemporaneous music periodicals has led me to construct a narrative that describes how the DX7 impacted the lives of working musicians in the U.S. and the U.K. in the 1980s.

----
+## Introduction

 The sonic landscape of popular music included keyboards long before the 1980s.
 Along with the piano, the standby keyboard instrument in the pop world, keyboardists might often play electric pianos such as the Fender Rhodes, the Hohner Pianet, the Wurlizer electric piano, or the distinctive Hohner Clavinet, or electric organs such as the Hammond B3 or the Vox Continental.
 A handful of keyboard legends emerge in popular music during the 1950s and '60s—Little Richard, Stevie Wonder, Ray Manzarek, and Keith Emerson, to name a few—but prior to the 1970s, the role of the keyboardist was, generally speaking, relegated to a rhythm section role, rather than being featured as a solo instrument.
 In other words, while guitar heroes like Jimi Hendrix, Eric Clapton, and Keith Richards enraptured audiences with epic guitar solos, keyboardists typically remained out of the spotlight.
 The amplified and distorted guitar was able to produce loud, sustained sounds, which were simply better suited to virtuosic and crowd-pleasing solos.
 In those early decades, the keyboard instruments were no match.